 • Only re-introduce feeding when you are no longer seeing birds with signs of ill health:

 Gradually reintroduce food to your bird tables and/or hanging feeders, whilst closely monitoring for further signs of ill health.

-It may also be advisable to avoid encouraging finches to congregate in large numbers and share food and water sources in the period following an outbreak when food is gradually being reintroduced, particularly if this fall during the peak season of finch trichomonosis (June-September).
-This may be achieved by offering a variety of food types, and limiting the volume of foods that attract large numbers of finches (e.g. limit the volume of mixed seed and sunflower seed hearts provided).
+It may also be advisable to avoid encouraging finches to congregate in large numbers and share food and water sources in the period following an outbreak when food is gradually being reintroduced.
+This may be achieved by offering a variety of food types, but limiting the volume of foods that attract large numbers of finches (e.g. mixed seed, sunflower seed, nyjer seed).